sliverc/rbtree/README.rst

 Note that we pass a double pointer to bk_insert, since it might need to change the root node.

-Or we can lookup a book.
+Or we can lookup a book:

 .. code-block:: cpp